LiridonSaa1/konti-hidroplast/replit.md

 - Implemented click-to-enlarge modal functionality for all gallery images across all category pages
 - Added pagination functionality: displays 8 images by default with "Load More Images" button to load 8 additional images at a time
 - Load More button automatically hides when all available images have been displayed
+- Enhanced Load More functionality with smooth animations: newly loaded images fade in with staggered timing, button shows loading spinner and scales on hover, disabled state during loading

 # System Architecture